element-hq/element-x-android/.maestro/README.md

 Note that sometimes, this prevent running the test.
 So kill the `meastro studio` process to be able to run the test again.

+Also, if updating the application code, do not forget to deploy again the application before running the maestro tests.

 ## CI

 The CI is running maestro using the workflow `.github/worflow/maestro.yaml` and [maestro cloud](https://cloud.mobile.dev/).
 For now we are limited to 100 runs a month.